alfonsonajera/Car_Price_Predictor/README.md

 ### Dependencies
 For the correct execution of the project you will need the following dependencies installed on your anaconda environment:

+- Pandas

+- Numpy

-- pandas
+- Matplotlib

-- numpy
+- Geopandas

-- matplotlib
+- Bs4

-- geopandas
+- Lxml

-- BeautifulSoup
+- Seaborn

-- scikit-learn
+- Scikit-learn

-- pickle
+- Pickle

-- streamlit
+- Streamlit

-- shap
+- Shap

-- heroku
+- Heroku

 ### User Manual